 Only 5% of women get this type of breast cancer.
 Its symptoms are usually swelling and redness.
 Which happens due to the blockage of the lymph vessels.

 4. Metastatic Breast Cancer

-This is very dangerous type of breast cancer for it grows fast and can spread really quickly to areas other than the breasts, like the brain, bones, or lungs.
+This is a very dangerous type of breast cancer as it grows fast and can spread really quickly to areas other than the breasts, such as the brain, bones, or lungs.